cnerg/ETI.data_manual/README.md

 Note that this table is not exhaustive.
 In the event that a user finds a data type that is not listed but should be, please create an issue or pull request on the manual's GitHub page.
-To explore something in the table, each cell forwards to a brief description of that data type and information on the venture or project.
+To explore something in the table, each cell forwards to information on the venture or project.

 ## Table of Contents